 - steroid injections

-If you don't get relief from steroid injections, this that you need surgery.
+If you don't get relief from steroid injections, this

 Physical therapy can help to strengthen and stabilize the muscles involved and improve movement.

 There are a few studies of other promising treatments.

 A local anesthetic combined with radiofrequency strips in the pain area is